Quoteme/quoteme.github.io/about.md

 My friends and collegues primarily know me for the extra mile I always put into my work in order to help them and myself.

-In case I was able to get your interest, please do not hesitate to contact me.
+In case I was able to catch your interest, please do not hesitate to contact me.

 ### Academic achievements